- Third Form

 - If you haven’t yet done so, go into Maia Learning and complete the surveys.

-- Create a resume of all activities, honors and awards, jobs, internships, etc. You can use the resume in Maia Learning.
+- Create a resume of all activities, honors and awards, jobs, internships, etc. You can use the resume builder in Maia Learning.

 - Research colleges: the internet is your best source- but be careful of “opinion” sites such as collegeconfidential.